CraftAcademyLabs/coach-guides/weeks/week_1.md

 - Notebooks and pens for all participants (I'd like to do a really nice thing with printed pages but for now, just a notebook with a sticker on it is good.)
 - Buy lunch for them Pizzaz
 - Introduce the entire team.
 If you don't want to be available at all hours of the day, give them hours of your availability.
-- As much as possible, have logistics already set up: cohort and Atlantis rooms clean and ready to work in, monitors and cables ready, headphones, brickar for the students.
-(Sophie has booked room - Stockholm)
+- As much as possible, have logistics already set up: cohort and Atlantis rooms clean and ready to work in, monitors and cables ready, headphones, brickor for the students.
+(Sophie has booked The Room - Stockholm)